-Finally, we compare the slab ocean aquaplanet simulations of Flex-UM and GA7.0 and compare the fixed-STT and slab ocean simulations for both models.
-The temperature and relative humidity for the slab ocean simulations are shown in Fig. 9.
-The general temperate and humidity structure of Flex-UM in the fixed-SST and slab ocean simulations are similar (compare Fig. 6 and Fig. 9).
-The primary difference between the Flex-UM simulations is the slab-ocean simulation has a realistic tropical upper troposphere relative humidity (which has a single maximum at a higher altitude in the slab ocean case compared to the fixed-SST case).
-For GA7.0, the fixed-SST and slab ocean simulations are also very similar for both temperature and relative humidity.
-The only minor differences are a small weakening in the equatorial relative humidity in the slab ocean case and a small expansion of the subtropical dry regions.
-The model differences in the slab ocean simulations, Fig. 9(c) and (d), are similar in shape and magnitude to the fixed-SST model differences, Fig. 6(c) and (d), where Flex-UM is cooler and moister throughout most of the troposphere and drier in the lower levels near the surface.
+Finally, we compare the slab-ocean aqua-planet simulations of Flex-UM and GA7.0 and compare the fixed-SST and slab-ocean simulations for both models.
+The temperature and relative humidity for the slab-ocean simulations are shown in Fig. 9.
+The general temperate and humidity structure of Flex-UM in the fixed-SST and slab-ocean simulations is similar (compare Figs. 6 and 9).
+The primary difference between the Flex-UM simulations is that the slab-ocean simulation has a realistic tropical upper troposphere relative humidity (which has a single maximum at a higher altitude in the slab-ocean case compared to the fixed-SST case).
+For GA7.0, the fixed-SST and slab-ocean simulations are also very similar for both temperature and relative humidity.
+The only minor differences are a small weakening in the equatorial relative humidity in the slab-ocean case and a small expansion of the subtropical dry regions.
+The model differences in the slab-ocean simulations (Fig. 9c and d) are similar in shape and magnitude to the fixed-SST model differences (Fig. 6c and d), where Flex-UM is cooler and moister throughout most of the troposphere and drier in the lower levels near the surface.

-The zonal-mean zonal wind and mass stream function from the slab ocean aquaplanet simulations for Flex-UM and GA7.0 are shown in Fig. 10.
+The zonal-mean zonal wind and mass stream function from the slab-ocean aqua-planet simulations for Flex-UM and GA7.0 are shown in Fig. 10.
 The circulation in Flex-UM is more realistic in the slab-ocean case compared to the fixed-SST case, where the jet streams are more distinct, the zonal wind structure is broader, and the Hadley cells are stronger and closer together.
-The slab ocean and fixed-SST simulations for GA7.0 are very similar.
-The zonal wind for the Flex-UM and GA7.0 slab ocean simulations differ in the equatorial upper troposphere where GA7.0 has westerlies and Flex-UM has easterlies aloft (i.e. GA7.0 has superrotation while Flex-UM does not, see Fig. 10c)).
-Like the fixed-SST simulations, the GA7.0 slab ocean simulation has stronger zonal winds and does not extend as far poleward compared to Flex-UM.
-The circulation cell differences between
+The slab-ocean and fixed-SST simulations for GA7.0 are very similar.
+The zonal wind for the Flex-UM and GA7.0 slab-ocean simulations differs in the equatorial upper troposphere where GA7.0 has westerlies and Flex-UM has easterlies aloft (i.e. GA7.0 has superrotation, while Flex-UM does not; see Fig. 10c).
+Like the fixed-SST simulations, the GA7.0 slab-ocean simulation has stronger zonal winds and does not extend as far poleward compared to Flex-UM.
+The circulation cell differences between the models are smaller in the slab-ocean simulations compared to the fixed-SST simulations.
+The GA7.0 slab-ocean circulation cells extend higher and are stronger compared to Flex-UM.